BryanIGD/BryanIGD/README.md

 made production processes faster, more reliable and easier to inspect.

-Nanotechnology Engineering (Computer Engineering Option), University of Waterloo, With Distinction Hamilton, ON · open to relocation and remote
+Nanotechnology Engineering (Computer Engineering Option), University of Waterloo, With Distinction

 **Looking for:** software engineering roles, especially backend, tooling, test automation or manufacturing software, where shop-floor experience is an asset.